kindmemento/apollo-api/README.md

 ### My thought process and approach to solving this challenge is documented below.

-I first created a new directory, opened it up on VSCode, and initialized a project with npm init -y to get a package.json file.
+I initialized a new project with npm init -y, ran npx tsc --init to get a tsconfig.json file, then installed PROD and DEV dependencies.
-Then I ran npm i --save-dev typescript to save it as a development dependency.
-Finally, I ran npx tsc --init to get a tsconfig.json file.

-I then created an index.ts file as an entry point for our API, and a .gitignore file to exclude node_modules from the git repository for the project.

-Installed dependencies for PROD and DEV using below commands:

-npm install express body-parser pg sequelize sequelize-typescript npm install --save-dev @types/node @types/express @types/body-parser